LudoBermejo/dev.ludobermejo.es/_posts/2015-09-01-creational-pattern.markdown

     var thisIsMyObject = new Object();
     var thisIsAnotherObject = {};
-    var thisIsMyThirObject = Object.create(null); // I only saw this creation on tutorial pages.
+    var thisIsMyThirObject = Object.create(null); // we will use this in the future

 In the above example we just create an empty object, `without any properties`.